cecil-41/Assignment_3/README.md

-# Assignment_3
-Analyzing internet growth csv through Jupyter Notebook
+The repository contains the code and files for Assignment 3, which involves statistical analysis and visualization of internet growth data using Python's pandas library and Jupyter Notebook.